fanteastick/quartz-test/content/hobbies/cool things online/Announcing Spiral.md

 ## Symptoms of the Same Disease

-This architectural mismatch between Third Age needs and Second Age tools manifests in two ways that are destroying teams’ ability to ship:
+This architectural mismatch between Third Age needs and Second Age tools manifests in two ways that are destroying teams' ability to ship:

 First, price-performance.
 Your AI engineers are stuck in a Sisyphean loop: Read Parquet → Explode to Arrow (10x memory) → Convert to tensors → Cache intermediate results → (Finally) train -> Repeat.
 Five steps to do what should be simple: feed data to a GPU.
 Meanwhile, that H100 capable of consuming 4 million images per second sits idle ~70% of the time.
 Your even-more-expensive AI Engineer is manually shepherding each iteration (and possibly hoping for Zuck to show up with $1B).

 Second, security.
 Raw performance is only half the problem.
 The other half should terrify your security team.
 Simon Willison recently noted that [](https://simonwillison.net/2025/Jul/6/supabase-mcp-lethal-trifecta/)[Supabase's MCP connector can leak your entire database](https://simonwillison.net/2025/Jul/6/supabase-mcp-lethal-trifecta/) to anyone who can manipulate prompts.

 Teams need to move fast.
 They need to experiment, iterate, and ship.
-But when their foundational needs aren’t met, they duct-tape solutions together.
+But when their foundational needs aren't met, they duct-tape solutions together.
 Database credentials get passed to AI agents.
 S3 bucket permissions get opened too wide.
 Audit logs are a fiction.

 Here's the kicker: security isn't just a compliance checkbox.
 It's a performance multiplier.
 Every hack you ship today is technical debt you'll pay 10x to fix later.
 Every permissions model you bypass is a multitenant feature you can't build.
 The same missing primitives that force performance workarounds make security nearly impossible to bolt on later.

 Both problems stem from the same root cause: cobbling together Second Age tools to solve Third Age problems.
 The tragedy isn't that teams are choosing between speed and security—it's that our infrastructure forces this false choice.

-## We’re Not the First to Notice
+## We're Not the First to Notice

 Of course, we're not the first to recognize these problems.
 Smart people have been trying to bridge this gap.